Comments

 Geoffrey HolderRating65%

 In 1933, during The Great Depression, a young orphan named Annie is living in the Hudson Street Orphanage in New York City.
 One night, Annie comforts one of the youngest orphans by singing to her (“Maybe”).
 The orphanage's cruel and alcoholic supervisor Agatha Hannigan hears the singing, and punishes the orphans by making them clean up the orphanage ("It's the Hard Knock Life").
 Later while trying to flee in a laundry truck, Annie rescues a dog being tormented by a group of boys.
 She names him Sandy after convincing a dogcatcher that he is hers (“Dumb Dog”), and the pair is escorted back to the orphanage.
 Soon after, Miss Hannigan discovers Sandy and threatens to send him to the sausage factory (“Sandy”).
 However, Grace Farrell, a secretary to billionaire Oliver Warbucks, arrives, saying that he wants an orphan to stay at his mansion for a week to help his image.
-Despite Hannigan's objections, Grace picks Annie and allows Sandy to accompany her., 2h30
+Despite Hannigan's objections, Grace picks Annie and allows Sandy to accompany her., 1h35

-Directed by Elijah MoshinskyOrigin United-kingdomGenres Drama,
+Directed by Thorold DickinsonOrigin United-kingdomGenres Drama,

 Fantasy,

-HorrorThemes Ghost filmsActors Albert Finney,
+HorrorThemes Ghost filmsActors Anton Walbrook,